Regaron/isa/README.md

 ## Deployment

-The app is deployed at [https://isa-three.vercel.app/](https://isa-three.vercel.app/) where it can be tested without setting up the development environment.
+The app is deployed at [https://isa-three.vercel.app/](https://isa-three.vercel.app/) where it can be tested without setting up the local environment.

 ## Usage